DavidVujic/python-polylith-docs/docs/projects.md

 # Projects & pyproject.toml

-Projects are located in the _projects_ folder of a Polylith workspace.
+Projects are located in the _projects_ directory of a Polylith workspace.
 Each project has its own `pyproject.toml`, where dependencies and project-specific things are defined.
 Just as in a mainstream __Poetry__ or __Hatch__ project.

 What differs is how the Polylith components and bases (aka bricks) are referenced.